Rules of conduct

-We should respect our environment wherever we go, and doubly so when inside a protected area, it is the only way to keep this valuable area intact over time, which is everybody's heritage.
+If it's true that we should respect our environment wherever we go, even more inside a protected area, it is the only way to keep this valuable area intact over time, which is everybody's heritage.

 Rubbish: Take it with you

 After a picnic do not leave any rubbish, or hide it under rocks.
 Remember that paper serviettes, although biodegradable, take almost a year to break down.
 Not to mention plastic bags, which are practically indestructible.
 Some rubbish can even be dangerous for animals, for example if it is sharp (glass, open tins, etc); other rubbish, like cans and bottles become death-traps for insects and small rodents.

 Flowers, insects and minerals: Leave them where they are

 Who of us has never picked a bunch of flowers in a field?
 We shouldn't forget that every element in nature plays its part in the ecosystem.
 Flowers don't exist just for our personal pleasure, but are necessary for the environment in which we live.

 Campfires and tents: Only in the designated areas